-Cold coffee is hot—no doubt about it.
-But is it just a craze, a short-term trend?
-Or is it here to stay?
+Cold coffee is hot—no doubt about it, but is it just a craze or here to stay?
 That’s what foodservice operators want to know before investing time, effort and money.

 Plenty of potential

-Yes, the consumer interest is there, but does it have legs?
+Yes, consumer interest in cold brew is there—but does it have legs?